BoYanZh/VG101-Grade-Helper/README.md

 - [x] Any group submission that is more than 24 hours late will be rejected. **(-2.5 marks)**
 - [x] For each exercise, the final submission must pass at least 25% of the test cases. **(-0.25 mark per exercise, up to -0.5)**
 - [x] For a homework the final submission must pass at least 50% of all the test cases. **(-0.5 mark)**

+## Tips:

+You need set a default grade for assignments on canvas before running the script, otherwise you can not get their submissions and edit scores.